sambit9238/DataScience/README.md

-# Visualisation
+# Data Science
-Here some of the tips and tricks of plotting using matplotlib and seaborn are displayed.
+Here some of the tips and tricks to deal with data are presented.